HERA-Team/hera_tape/doc/parallelify.20170128.feature.md

 ```

   Since we're passing in a reference to "self" we could also just set a
-variable and modify it from within the thread, but I like to explicitly return
+variable and modify it from within the thread.
-the variable out to the calling function with the custom status method.

   Changer.tape_archive_md5() uses self.load_tape_drive(tape_id).
 If the tapes are loaded
 before the function is called it will leave the tape in the drive and rewind it.